olesyapro888/Stock_analysis_VBA/README.md

 ![2018_runtime](./Resources/VBA_Challenge_2018.png)

-To refactor the original script was changed as:
+To refact the original script was changed for:

 a) Easy to read
 ![image](https://user-images.githubusercontent.com/68247343/124638287-c6e02a00-de58-11eb-8b66-6e398dfdf783.png)